llaine/payment-api/README.md

 # Payment-api [![Build Status](https://travis-ci.org/llaine/payment-api.svg?branch=master)](https://travis-ci.org/llaine/payment-api)

-# How to
+# How to test the API

-1. Import the [postman's](https://www.getpostman.com/) file `postman-collection.json` and `postman-env.json` to
-    test the API.
+Import the [postman's](https://www.getpostman.com/) file `postman-collection.json` and `postman-env.json` to your postman app to test the API.
 - `postman-env.json` is the environment file
 - `postman-collection.json` contains the api calls.

-2. The api is hosted in heroku free machine under https://whispering-atoll-62299.herokuapp.com/
+Four api calls located under the name collection's name __home__ are present.

 # Code

  The majority of the code is located under `app/` folder.

 # Code quality

  - The tests are located in the `spec` and executed with travis-ci.
+Click [here](https://travis-ci.org/llaine/payment-api) to see them pass.